Borgward Isabella: Variants

 A year after presenting the sedan, Borgward presented the Isabella estate version.

 Also introduced in 1955 was a two-door cabriolet, known as the Isabella TS and featuring a more powerful 75 bhp motor.
 Production of the cabriolet was contracted to the firm Karl Deutsch in Cologne: converting an early monocoque design to a cabriolet necessitated considerable modification in order to achieve the necessary structural rigidity, and the resulting cost was reflected in a much higher selling price for this version.

 Initial sales volumes were not maintained.
-Responding to a sales decline of almost a third in 1955 and 1956, Carl Borgward decided to produce a more beautiful Isabella with a shortened roof line.
+Responding to a sales decline of almost a third in 1955 and 1956, Carl Borgward decided to produce a restyled Isabella with a shortened roof line.
 The Borgward Isabella Coupé was developed, and the four hand built prototypes were well received by the press.
 Borgward gave one of these prototypes to his wife, Elisabeth, who would continue to drive it into the 1980s.
 Commercial production of the coupé, powered by the more powerful TS version of the engine first seen in the cabriolet, commenced in January 1957.
-The coupe appears to have achieved its marketing objective of further distancing the Isabella’s image from similarly sized competitors from Opel and Ford.
+The coupe appeared to have achieved its marketing objective of further distancing the Isabella’s image from similarly sized competitors from Opel and Ford.
 By 1958, the more powerful 75 bhp TS motor had also found its way into the more upmarket Isabella sedan and estate versions.

-Vehicles were exported to several markets, including Australia, and New Zealand; ten were sold in Malaya.
+Vehicles were exported to several markets, including Australia, and New Zealand; ten were sold in Malaysia.

 In competition

-English Racing driver and tuner Bill Blydenstein raced a Borgward Isabella in the 1950s with some success.
+English racing driver and tuner Bill Blydenstein raced a Borgward Isabella in the 1950s with some success.

 End of production

-Borgward had many unsold Isabellas when it went bankrupt, controversially, in 1961.
+Borgward had many unsold Isabellas when it went bankrupt in 1961.
 Nevertheless, the model's production at the Bremen plant continued until 1962, suggesting that overstocking had not been restricted to finished vehicles.
-By the end, 202,862 Isabellas had rolled off the Borgward production line which was nevertheless an impressive volume in the 1950s: overall, and despite being hit by falling demand in the economic slump that briefly hit Germany in the early 1960s, the car is believed to have been the firm's most lucrative model by a very considerable margin.
+By the end, 202,862 Isabellas had rolled off the Borgward production line; overall, and despite being hit by falling demand in the economic slump that briefly hit Germany in the early 1960s, the car is believed to have been the firm's most lucrative model by a very considerable margin.

 Borgward enjoyed a brief afterlife: the production line was sold and shipped to Mexico, where later during the 1960s the P100 (Big Six) was produced.
-The Isabella was never produced in Mexico.
-Back in the German market, BMW’s stylish new 1500, launched by the Bavarians in 1961, convincingly filled the niche vacated by the Isabella, and was credited by at least one commentator with having rescued BMW itself from insolvency.
 In Argentina, the Isabella was manufactured from 1960 to 1963 by Dinborg, a local subsidiary of Borgward.
 999 Isabellas were made in Buenos Aires.
+The Isabellas 2-door saloon/station wagon and B2500 truck (as well as Holden vehicles) were also assembled locally via CKD kits by PT Udatin at their production plant around the port of Tanjung Perak in Surabaya, Indonesia from 1955 until around 1970.

 Concept (2017)

-A Borgward Isabella Concept was presented by Borgward at IAA 2017 as a four-door, four seat electric coupe.
+A Borgward Isabella concept was presented by Borgward Group at IAA 2017 as a four-door, four seat electric coupe.
 It has been designed under the direction of Anders Warming.